gijskoning/Reproducibility_project/index.md

 When creating the plots of our result and comparing it to Figure 5 of the paper, we noticed that we need some additional information on how the graphs were created in the paper.
 These are the scale of the reward (can be guessed to be multiplied by 100), the amount of timesteps used in the rolling average and how many training runs where done.
-Luckily, the author replied quickly to our emails to give this additional information.
+Luckily, the author replied quickly to our emails to give this additional information and this adds to the reproducibility factor as is mentioned here .

+*To be done:*
 Some inconsistencies when comparing the paper and the appendix about the observations used.
 8 or 32.
 We didn’t find out what time horizon meant as parameter* The author doesn't matter if the LSTM is used for the RNN.
 (I think)